kojiromike/magento-retail-order-management/docs/INSTALL.md

 -   Configure the Payment Bridge to use the eBay Enterprise Credit Card as a payment method.
      For more information about configuring the Payment Bridge, see the documentation discussed in Payment Bridge Documentation.
--   Configure eBay Enterprise Exchange payments options in the Admin Panel.
+-   Configure eBay Enterprise Retail Order Management payments options in the Admin Panel.
 -   Configure the Payment Bridge using the command line.

 See one of the following sections: